resource-watch/slate/source/includes/api/_vocabulary.md

 [Vocabularies and tags concepts](#vocabularies-and-tags) are covered in their dedicated section, and we strongly recommend you read that section before diving into the details of the respective endpoints.
 In it, we explain in detail what is a tag and a vocabulary, and why you should use them to empower different use cases of the RW API.

-Simply put, a tag is a keyword that can be associated to one or more `resources`.
-A vocabulary is a groups of tags, which also defines their scope or context.
-Every tag belongs to a vocabulary, and a vocabulary does not exist without tags, so more often than not you'll need to specify both when using the different endpoints covered here.
+Simply put, a tag is a keyword that describes a `resource` (we'll talk in depth about what these are in the next section).
+A vocabulary is a groups of tags, and has a name (also called and used as an `id` for the vocabulary) that should define the scope or context of the tags it contains.

-It's important to keep in mind that these associations between a resource and a vocabulary/tag have an [applications](#applications) associated with them.
-Putting this in an example, `dataset` A may be associated with vocabulary/tag X for application `rw`, but not for application `gfw`.
+It's important to keep in mind that these associations between a resource and a vocabulary have an [application](#applications) associated with them.
+Putting this in an example, `dataset` A may be associated with vocabulary X for application `rw`, but not for application `gfw`.
 Most endpoints will allow you explicitly define which application you are referring to (some will even require it), and a `rw` default value will be assumed when no explicit value is provided.

 ## What are resources?